 Here are a clothing and equipment list and some brands for your camping trek.

 The following information is intended to help you select the best type of clothing and equipment for your trip.
-See also our Helpful Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+See also our Helpful Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.

 Footwear is one of the most important considerations, as blisters and sore feet will spoil your trek.
 We recommend that you take a pair of lightweight hiking/trekking boots suitable for walking over rough terrain, offering excellent ankle support and comfortable over long distances.
 Right quality fabric or leather boots are recommended.
 If you are considering a trek where you are likely to encounter a couple of days of snow-covered trails, you should opt for a waterproof trekking boot – either a Gore-Tex-lined fabric boot or a leather boot.
 If you prefer to do your walking in a more substantial pair of leather boots, that’s OK, but make sure that they are well worn-in before the trek.
 Choosing a pair of trekking boots is a very individual process, and your own experience and preferences should govern you.
 An excellent outdoor equipment store as REI in North America or Camper’s Corner in Asia will be able to advise you as to the fitting of your boots.
-For wearing about camp and walking the more manageable sections of trail, we recommend sneakers or sandals that allow you to wear socks underneath.
+We recommend sneakers or sandals that allow you to wear socks underneath for wearing about camp and walking the more manageable sections of the trail.

 Gaiters are an essential piece of equipment, which will help to keep your feet warm and dry in wet and snowy conditions.
-The simple “alpine” style of gaiter, which hooks onto the boot laces and is held under the instep by a strap or lace, is fine for most trekking applications.
+The simple “alpine” style of the gaiter, which hooks onto the boot laces and is held under the instep by a strap or lace, is fine for most trekking applications.
 These “alpine” gaiters are widely available.
-There are more expensive gaiters that cover the whole of the boot uppers, providing additional warmth and protection, and these are a sensible option for those trips which involve the negotiation of several days of the snow-covered glacier.
+More expensive gaiters cover the whole of the boot uppers, providing additional warmth and protection.
+These are a sensible option for those trips that involve the negotiation of several days of the snow-covered glacier.

 If you prefer to wear two pairs of socks, your inner socks or liners should be cotton or wool-based or a mixture.
 A good investment would be in Merino wool socks.
 Bring four pairs.
 If you prefer to wear a single pair of thicker socks (and some sock manufacturers produce excellent socks which are designed to be used without a liner or inner socks), then these should also be mainly made of natural materials and loop stitch construction for maximum warmth and comfort.
 Take four pairs.
 Thor-Lo is an example of a sock manufacturer that markets a wide range of technically advanced trekking/walking socks.

 Your clothing must be adaptable to suit a wide range of conditions, including all extremes of weather and varying levels of physical activity.
-Modern thinking supports the adoption of the principle of “layering,” which involves the use of several thin layers of thermally efficient clothing, which can be worn in some combinations, according to the prevailing circumstances.
-Where it is warm enough, you can trek in either shorts or lightweight trekking pants (a long skirt is an option for women), and a long sleeve cotton shirt, WindStopper T-shirt, or the new Capilene T-shirts.
+Modern thinking supports adopting the principle of “layering,” which involves the use of several thin layers of thermally efficient clothing, which can be worn in some combinations, according to the prevailing circumstances.
+Where it is warm enough, you can trek in either shorts or lightweight trekking pants (a long skirt is an option for women) and a long sleeve cotton shirt, WindStopper T-shirt, or the new Capilene T-shirts.
 For colder conditions, you can add layers of thermal clothing.
-Patagonia Capilene thermal clothing, for example, is exquisite and comes in three weights – lightweight, midweight and expedition weight.
+For example, Patagonia Capilene thermal clothing is exquisite and comes in three weights – lightweight, midweight, and expedition weight.
 On top of these thermals, you should add layers of fleece.
 Patagonia, Marmot, The North Face, Mountain Hardware, Sherpa Adventure Gear, and many other manufacturers make a wide range of fleece garments, jackets, pullovers, pants, and vests.
-These are made from Polartec fabric (in a variety of weights – including Polartec 100 and 200), which is warm, light, and quick drying.
+These are made from Polartec fabric (in various weights – including Polartec 100 and 200), which is warm, light, and quick drying.
 Warmer still, are windproof fleece garments common Windstopper.
-If it starts to rain, or if you are making a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket and pants or bibs, to fall back on.
+If it starts to rain or make a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket, and pants or bibs, to fall back on.
 Shell pants and bibs with full-length zips are a good idea if you choose a trip that involves the use of plastic boots and crampons.

-Active outdoor pursuits such as trekking and climbing require protection from the chill of the wind more often than protection from rain, especially in mountain ranges such as the Himalayas.
-Shell garments made from breathable fabrics (Gore-Tex or equivalent) are to be preferred for the following reason.
+Active outdoor pursuits such as trekking and climbing require protection from the wind’s chill more often than protection from rain, especially in mountain ranges such as the Himalayas.
+Shell garments made from breathable fabrics (Gore-Tex or equivalent) are preferred for the following reason.
 Thermal underwear or base layers work on a ‘wick-dry’ principle, wicking the sweat away from the skin to where it can evaporate without cooling the body.
-A non-breathable shell garment prevents this drying process from being effective, by trapping the moisture as condensation on the inside of the shell material.
+A non-breathable shell garment prevents this drying process from being effective by trapping the moisture as condensation on the inside of the shell material.
 The enclosed thermal layers remain wet, and their insulating properties are reduced as a result.
 There is an enormous range of waterproof and breathable outerwear on the market.
-This includes technical mountaineering shells as well as simpler (and less expensive) garments, which are ideal for general outdoor use and, at the same time, ideally suited to trekking trips and easy trekking peak climbing.
+This includes technical mountaineering shells and simpler (and less expensive) garments, which are ideal for general outdoor use and, at the same time, ideally suited to trekking trips and easy trekking peak climbing.